mlab-upenn/MPC_project/LMPC/Dubin/readme.txt

-LMPC for Dubin car including additiona tracking schemes.
+LMPC for Dubin car, which includes additiona tracking schemes.